Brendan Gaughan: 2005–2020

 After speculation about retirement, Gaughan announced he would return to RCR's No. 62 in 2017.
 Gaughan also announced he would run his first Daytona 500 since 2004, driving for Beard Motorsports.
-He finished the 500 in 11th place, earning him starts with Beard at the three remaining Cup Series restrictor-plate races.
+He finished the 500 in eleventh place, earning him starts with Beard at the three remaining Cup Series restrictor-plate races.

 Gaughan then had a dismal first quarter of the Xfinity season, with many mechanical failures and several instances of being swept up in accidents.
 Gaughan's average finish in Xfinity following Talladega was below 25th.
 Gaughan did return to the No. 75 Cup car at Talladega, finishing 27th.
-He returned to the No. 75 for the Coke Zero 400 at Daytona, where, despite being involved in a couple wrecks, was able to finish 7th.
-It was his first top-10 of the year, as well as his first top-10 and best Cup finish since finishing 6th at the season-ending Ford 400 at Homestead-Miami Speedway in 2004.
+He returned to the No. 75 for the Coke Zero 400 at Daytona, where, despite being involved in a couple wrecks, was able to finish seventh.
+It was his first top-ten of the year, as well as his first top-ten and best Cup finish since finishing sixth at the season-ending Ford 400 at Homestead-Miami Speedway in 2004.
 After the 2017 Xfinity season, Gaughan announced it would be his final full season in NASCAR, though he intends to continue racing part-time for Beard at the Cup Series' superspeedways.

 During the 2019 1000Bulbs.com 500 at Talladega, Gaughan ran as high as second and led for a split second before being collected in a wreck that sent his No. 62 car into a flip over Kurt Busch and Matt DiBenedetto.
 Gaughan finished 27th and was unharmed in the crash.
 On December 21, 2019, Gaughan announced that he would retire from racing after the 2020 season.

 On February 9, 2020, Gaughan made the field at the Daytona 500 by posting the second fastest qualifying speed of all the non-charter teams (188.945 mph; 33rd overall).
-He finished 7th in the race, his best finish in the Daytona 500.
+He finished seventh in the race, his best finish in the Daytona 500.
 Gaughan also achieved a top-ten finish at the Coke Zero Sugar 400.
 In his final NASCAR race, the YellaWood 500 at Talladega, he finished 35th after being collected in a Stage 2 wreck.

 After his retirement, Gaughan became Beard Motorsports' vice president of racing operations.